Grants Management & Compliance

 Make copies of audit available to public.

 State Govt.
-Agency No No Yes - if over $750K federal funds expended in FY, single audit required Statewide Single Audit (SSA) - Office of State Auditor (OSA) conducts single audit required by federal law for entire state each year.
+Agency No No Yes - if equal/over $750K federal funds expended in FY, single audit required Statewide Single Audit (SSA) - OSA conducts single audit required by federal law for entire state each year.
 OSA also typically conducts annual financial and compliance audits of every state agency.
 State agencies may also be subject to internal audits and audits from other govt. agencies for grants.

-County & Local Governments. (and certain designated "public authorities" such as utilities, public hospitals, etc.) No - exempt if they are subject to Local Government Commission (LGC) requirements Yes - every county, city & town in NC must submit annual audit to LGC Yes - if over $750K federal funds expended in FY, single audit required >$100K combined fed. & state funds expended in FY = "yellow-book" audit per LGC v. >$500K state funds expended in FY = single audit required per LGC
+County & Local Govts. (and certain designated "public authorities" such as utilities, public hospitals, etc.) Yes - every county, city & town in NC must submit annual audit to LGC No - exempt if they are subject to LGC requirements Yes - if equal/over $750K federal funds expended in FY, single audit required $100K combined fed. & state funds expended in FY = "yellow-book" audit per LGC v. ≥$500K state funds expended in FY = single audit required per LGC.

-Non-Profits (and all other non-state entities that are not subject to LGC) Yes No Yes - if over $750K federal funds expended in FY, single audit required >$500K combined fed. & state funds expended or received in FY = single (or program-specific) audit required
+Non-Profits (and all other non-state entities that are not subject to LGC) No Yes Yes - if equal/over $750K federal funds expended in FY, single audit required ≥$750K combined fed. & state funds expended or received in FY = single (or program-specific) audit required under state law. $750K fed. funds expended in FY, single (or program-specific) audit must also be filed online in Federal Audit Clearinghouse.